Clarence Drayer

 Clarence Tilghman Drayer (August 29, 1901 – October 8, 1977) was an American football player.
 He played college football for the University of Illinois and in the National Football League (NFL) for the Dayton Triangles in 1925.
 He appeared in four NFL games.

-He later operated a stone-contracting firm from 1926 to 1948.
+After his football career ended, Drayer operated a stone-contracting firm from 1926 to 1948.
+He was director of the Indianapolis Department of Public Works and Supply from 1957 to 1960.
 He was also the unsuccessful Republican candidate in the 1963 Indianapolis mayoral election.
+He died in 1977 at age 76 at his home in Indianapolis.